Blippar

-Blippar is a company based in the UK that specialises in augmented reality (AR) content creation and publishing to smartphones and the web.
+Blippar is a company based in the UK that specialises in AI and LLM enabled 3D CPQ (configure price quote), augmented reality (AR) content creation and publishing, and agentic AI ecommerce.

-Blippar's product offerings include in-house bespoke AR content creation, with a focus on mobile and WebAR, and a proprietary content creation and publishing platform, Blippbuilder, that enables users to create and publish AR content themselves.
+Blippar's product offerings include in-house bespoke 3D modelling and AR content creation, with a focus on mobile and WebAR.
 The company has its main offices in London.

-Blippar has created AR campaigns for partners that include GSK, Porsche, Jaguar Land Rover, PepsiCo, Cadbury, L’Oréal, and Procter & Gamble.
-These campaigns have also included the world's first AR product launch, delivered in partnership with OnePlus Nord.
+Blippar has created more than 25,000 AR campaigns for partners that include GSK, Porsche, Jaguar Land Rover, PepsiCo, Cadbury, L’Oréal, and Procter & Gamble.
+Blippar created the world's first AR product launch, delivered in partnership with OnePlus Nord.

 History

-2011–2018: founding and financial history
+2011–2018: Founding and Financial History

 Blippar was founded in 2011 by Ambarish Mitra, Omar Tayeb and Steve Spencer, after a discussion about the possibility of Queen Elizabeth II ‘coming to life’ from a twenty pound note.

 At its launch on Android and iOS in August 2011, Blippar teamed up with Cadbury, to invite chocolate fans to play an AR game triggered by its packaging.

 From then, Blippar has worked with various brands and campaigns.
 In 2014 it launched a new platform for Google Glass, enabling developers to create AR games using a person's eyes to control gameplay.

 In 2015, Blippar launched an R&D lab to explore “innovative use cases”, not just for AR, but also for virtual reality (VR).

 By the time of its $54 million Series D round of funding in early 2016, Blippar had been doubling down on its broader machine learning and AI efforts, with 60 engineers in its San Francisco and Mountain View offices, and 300 employees spread across 14 offices globally.

-Although Blippar was one of AR's early pioneers, it was ahead of its time when it was founded in 2011 and the company was placed into administration in December 2018.

-2019–present: financial recovery
+2019–present: Restructure

 Blippar was bought out of administration in early 2019, when it sold its IP assets to an investment firm headed by Nick Candy.
-At the same time, the company appointed Faisal Galaria as CEO.

 In 2021, Blippar secured a $5 million (approx €3.6 million) funding in a pre-Series A round, co-led by Chroma Ventures, the investment arm of Paddy Burns’ and Chris van der Kuyl's gaming company 4J Studios, and West Coast Capital; the private equity arm of Scottish entrepreneur Sir Tom Hunter and family.
 Canadian entrepreneur Anthony Lacavera also contributed to the round through his Globalive Capital investment firm.

+In August 2020, Blippar's proprietary spatial visual LLM codebase was used to create the technology stack of its carve-out business, GreyParrot AI, which has grown to become a global leader in AI powered waste management.

+Candy Ventures Sarl appointed experienced operational tech specialist Phillip Walter in August 2025 to transform the Company into a 3D + AR + AI group after his success assisting the transformation of their portfolio company Deeper Insights, an AI company that was sold to Cisco.

+In November 2025, Blippar Group acquired Plattar, an Australian 3D + AR ecommerce company with a large global client list.
+In February 2026, Blippar Group incorporated an office in Dubai, UAE.
+In January 2026, Phillip Walter announced that the restructure of the Company was complete.